kytta/www/content/blog/why-is-algeria-dz-backstory/index.md

 ---
-title: How I helped Bing and Copilot spread lies
+title: I hope Bing will realise why Algeria is DZ
-description: You may not expect this, but this post is about LLMs and about how stupid they are.
+description: I found out why DZ is the ISO code for Algeria, and then I inadvertently made Bing tell lies about it.
 date: 2024-05-28T22:31:00+02:00
 updated: 2024-12-29T14:41:00+01:00
 extra: